acooney613/acooney613.github.io/_posts/2023-12-12-post-dataviz.md

 <img src = '/assets/images/winner.png'>
 </div>

-Looking at this plot we can see that, on average, the team that ended up winning the world series had a larger average fan attendance for the season than the teams that ended up losing the world series.
+Looking at this plot we can see that, on average, the team that ended up winning the World Series had a larger average fan attendance for the season than the teams that ended up losing the World Series.
 The two largest gaps in this data come in the years 2014 and 2016, where the winners clearly had a much higher fan attendance rate than the loser.
 In years such as 2013, 2017, and 2019 however, the losing team had a larger fan attendance proportion than the winner.
 Overall this plot appears to agree with the correlation matrix in saying that teams that have greater fan attendance also tend to do better in the postseason than teams with less fan attendance.

 ### Playoff Success and Player Payroll